saujix/My.Web_Scraping.Projects/README.md

 - Patience (59%)

 ## Notes
-My work might dissapoint you as i am one to my parents.
+My work might disappoint you as i am one to my parents.

 ## Disclaimer